Pennsylvania Fly Fishing 2 min read

 Fly fishing Dunbar Creek in southwestern Pennsylvania

-Dunbar Creek is a 12.6 mile long stream located in Fayette County, Pennsylvania.
-It flows into the Youghiogheny River at Connellsville.
-It is fed by its tributary, Glade Run.
+Dunbar Creek is a 12.6-mile-long stream in Fayette County, Pennsylvania.
+It flows into the Youghiogheny River at Connellsville, fed by its tributary, Glade Run.
 At Dunbar, you’ll see stocked brook and brown trout.
 If you’re lucky, you’ll see rainbow trout as well.
-It has a popular fly fishing only section at the upper reaches.
-The most popular place on the stream to fly fish is Budinsky hole.
+The stream has a popular fly-fishing-only section at the upper reaches.
+The most popular place on the stream to fly fish is Budinsky Hole.

-In the past few years, the aquatic insect population and water quality has greatly improved due to increased regulations and the assistance of volunteers.
-Please be sure to follow the posted regulations at Dunbar Creek to help maintain the stream’s scenic beauty.
+In the past few years, the aquatic insect population and water quality have greatly improved due to increased regulations and the assistance of volunteers.
+Please follow the posted regulations to help maintain the stream’s scenic beauty.

 Dunbar Creek Map and Fishing Access Sites